umar-qureshi2/architecture-center/docs/data/technology-choices/real-time-processing.md

 ms:date: 01/17/2018
 ---

-# Real-Time Processing Technology Choices
+# Options for real-time processing in Azure

 Real-time processing components consume events or messages from either queue or file based storage, with the goal of inspecting, querying, filtering, and aggregating events.
 Then forwarding the outcome to another message queue, file store, or database.
 In some cases, they may invoke REST methods that trigger an application function like sending out an alert or updating a real-time visualization.
 The key requirement of such processing engines is that they are capable of applying their computation to endless streams of data and produce results with minimal latency, in a near real-time fashion.